Forcing and Interpolation in first-order hybrid Logic with rigid symbols: Introduction

 In \cite{ArecesBM01}, Areces et al. proved CIP for hybrid propositional logic, and in \cite{ArecesBM03}, they extended this result to hybrid predicate logic with constant (or rigid) domains.
 While our results are similar, they do not follow from theirs.
 One key difference is that \cite{ArecesBM03} restricts Kripke structures to the ones with constant domains, whereas we allow variable domains.
 Furthermore, following standard practice in algebraic specification, we work in a many-sorted setting and, crucially, consider arbitrary pushouts of signatures (see, for example, \cite{tar-bit}), not just inclusions.
 In \cite{GBK22}, the RCP was established using the Omitting Types Property for a fragment of our hybrid logic, where models interpret sorts as non-empty sets.
 Subsequently, RCP was shown to be equivalent to CIP.
 In this paper, we provide a direct proof of CIP using forcing.
 Moreover, the example in Lemma~\ref{lemma:sort-inj} illustrates that permitting models with possibly empty domains invalidates the criterion from \cite{GBK22} for a signature square to satisfy CIP.

-Our approach is based on institution theory, an abstract framework introduced in \cite{gog-ins} for reasoning about logical systems from an abstract viewpoint.
-This framework provides the level of generality needed for abstract model theory while remaining well-suited for practical applications, particularly in system specification and verification.
-Diaconescu’s monograph~\cite{Diaconescu2008} provides an extensive overview of this area of research, while subsequent developments are dispersed across numerous articles.
-For simplicity, we work with a concrete example of hybrid logic, applying the modularization principles of institution theory.
+Our approach adopts the perspective of institution theory, an abstract framework for logical systems proposed in \cite{gog-ins}.
+This framework provides the level of generality required for abstract model theory while remaining well suited to practical applications, particularly in system specification and verification.
+Diaconescu's monograph~\cite{Diaconescu2008} offers a comprehensive overview of this line of research, while subsequent developments are dispersed across a wide range of articles.
+For simplicity, we work within a concrete example of hybrid logic, applying the modularization principles of institution theory.
 These principles revolve around signature morphisms and the satisfaction condition (ensuring that truth remains invariant under changes in notation).
 This approach introduces certain distinctive features, such as treating variables as special constants and the pervasive role of signature morphisms -- maps between signatures.